 John testifies to the Light.
 But as I turn to the light, my own shadows, the self satisfied demons nourished on my hidden resentments and bitternesses, shriek with protest.
 Wrap yourself in distractions!
 Cover yourself with shallowness.
 Don't let the light in !
 Disguise your self hatred with humility.
 Deceive yourself into thinking your laziness is contemplative.

 Advent comes around again and the need for repentance seems more acute every year.
 The older I get, the more I see the flaws in my repenting.
 The more I value the Light and the farther away it seems.
 I'll never be ready for Christmas.
-Oh, grace, grace, and more grace.
+Oh, grace, grace, grace and more grace.
 I need grace.

 I love how Augustine described his being drawn to God;“swept up to Thee by Thy Beauty, and torn away from Thee by my own weight.”
 (Confessions 7:17) That's how I feel.